discordeno/discordeno/docs/src/README.md

 ### Best TypeScript Support!

 First class support for Typescript!
 Never compile your code again in order to run it.
-Automated typings so they are never inaccurate or out of date.

 ### Stable Library